Home

 Cost Considerations

-The cost of newspapers and magazines needs to be taken into account as part of investment expenses as it can mount up over a year if a paper is bought every day and a magazine every few weeks.
+The cost of newspapers and magazines needs to be taken into account as part of stock investment advice expenses as it can mount up over a year if a paper is bought every day and a magazine every few weeks.

 Depending on circumstances, the cost may be tax deductible.